sshahram/food-festival/README.md

 * Open Chrome DevTools and click on the "Lighthouse" tab.
 Then, click "Generate report".
 This report shows the performance of this application through different metrics.

 * To check if this application works in an offline mode, open "Chrome DevTools" and click on the "Network" tab.
-Find "Throtting" drop-down, and select "offline".
+Find "Throttling" drop-down, and select "Offline".
 Now try navigating from homepage of the site to "Schedule" and "Tickets" pages.
 These pages will be served from the caches of the browser, thus allowing us to use the application without network connectivity.
 Note that you will not see any of the images when you are offline, because we did not stash them in the caches with our routine.

 * You can install the application on your desktop or mobile device by following these steps:
     1. At the top right of the address bar, click install "+".